 The other three products we tested did an acceptable job.
 However, if you’re going to spend $150 or more on a foot massager, we think its worth getting a product that will perform well for many years.

 The Brookstone foot massager sells for about $70-80 more than either the uComfy or the 3Q massagers at the time of publishing this article.
 However, we think it is more than worth it, given the significant performance improvements the Brookstone offers over the uComfy, 3Q, and Homedics foot massagers.

 If you want a more medically-focused product and aren’t as concerned about getting the “spa treatment”, the MedMassager is a proven product that has been used by doctors and physical therapists for years to improve circulation.

-If you enjoy getting massages from time to time, or have a medical condition which requires regular massages, a foot massager can be a valuable and cost-effective supplementary device.
+If you enjoy relaxing to massages from time to time, or have a medical condition which requires regular massages, foot massagers can be a valuable and cost-effective supplementary device.